 You can also pass on your experiences to Hostage UK so we can update the guidance we give to families.

 Ultimately, the decision to communicate directly with the media rests with the family.
-Whatever you decide to do, Hostage UK will try to help in any way we can.

 How can Hostage UK assist me with the media?